 NATALIA VIERA SALGADO

-Natalia Viera Salgado is a Puerto Rican curator and curatorial consultant based in New York City.
+Natalia Viera Salgado is a Puerto Rican curator based in New York City.
 She is also the founder of :Pública Espacio Cultural, an independent art space in Alto del Cabro, Santurce Puerto Rico.
 Her art historical research focuses on contemporary art concerning decolonial practices, architecture, social and environmental justice, and new media with a keen interest in hybrid and interdisciplinary projects.
-She has worked at the Institute of Puerto Rican Culture, El Museo del Barrio, Art in General, Socrates Sculpture Park, The Nathan Cummings Foundation, and Americas Society.
+She has worked at the Instituto de Cultura Puertorriqueña (ICP), El Museo del Barrio, Socrates Sculpture Park, The Nathan Cummings Foundation, and Americas Society.
 Viera holds a MA in Curatorial Practice from the School of Visual Arts and is currently the Associate Curator at the National Academy of Design and a curatorial Resident at the Abrons Arts Center, under the program La Residencia.
-Among Viera’s recent projects is River Rail Puerto Rico Issue, a publication with around 20 contributors which focuses on Puerto Rico’s water issues from a decolonial perspective.
+Along with Iberia Pérez she is the co-editor of River Rail Puerto Rico Issue, a publication with around 20 contributors which focuses on Puerto Rico’s water issues from a decolonial perspective.

 ︎: info@nataliavierasalgado.com